jentery/mdia200v6/index.md

 Before class, please read the "Fandom" handout.

 *Today is the last session covered by Worksheet 3, which is due by Thursday, March 26th at 10am.*
 ## M Mar.
-23: Conferences
+23: Conferences (no class)

 I will hold optional student conferences.
-Please contact me to schedule an appointment.
+Please contact me to schedule an appointment if you would like to discuss your work in this course.
+I'm happy to chat!

 no exit ticket today
 ## Th Mar.
 26: Preservation